The Garden Grazer

 Ingredients for Chickpea Taco Meat

-For this recipe you will combine in a food processor then bake in the oven:
+For this recipe, you'll combine in a food processor then bake in the oven:

-• Chickpeas (garbanzo beans): You will need one 15 ounce can of chickpeas for this recipe.
-However if you cook your own beans from scratch, you will need about 1 1/2 cups cooked chickpeas.
+• Chickpeas (garbanzo beans): You'll need one 15-ounce can of chickpeas for this recipe.
+However if you cook your own beans from scratch, you'll need about 1.5 cups cooked chickpeas.

 • Walnuts: I use raw, unsalted.
-If you are using salted walnuts, simply reduce the salt in your taco seasoning if desired.
+If you're using salted walnuts, simply reduce the salt in your taco seasoning if desired.

-• Taco seasoning: I suggest using homemade, but you can also use your favorite store-bought seasoning.
+• Taco seasoning: I suggest using this homemade Taco Seasoning blend, but you can use your favorite store-bought seasoning if you'd like.
 My easy homemade mixture has warm spices like chili powder, ground cumin, dried oregano, paprika, garlic powder, and onion powder.
+(So good!)

 Vegan taco crumbles mixed in a food processor